 - leakage may be continuous or in intervals

 Urinary incontinence is very common but it can be treated with proper medication and proper guidance.
-Read about treatment of urinary incontinence.
+Read about the treatment of urinary incontinence.